sagedontgo/TheSwiftKnights/README.md

 - Witch (evermore, Midnights)

 **Knight Stats**
-- Strength
+- Strength (1-20)

    - Base damage for every attack.
 For every 1 Strength Point, +1 damage.
 Max of 20 points, meaning a max of 20 damage.

-- Dexterity
+- Dexterity (1-100)

-   - Dexterity increases the chance of an increase in damage.
-A dexterity score of 1 means a 5% chance of an increase in damage.
-Also affects loot luck and the possibility of gaining effects when killing entities.
-Max of 20 points, with a max of 80% chance of an increase in damage.
+   - Dexterity reduces the chance of a spell breaking when cast.
+When this is 0, all spells will break when cast.
+When this is 100, no spells will break.
+When this is a range of 2-99, then there is a chance `n` of the spell not breaking.

-- Magic
+- Magic (1-20)

    - Defines the rate in which your mana regenerates and how much per.
 For example, magic of 4 regenerates every 2 seconds, which is calculated by `m / 2`.
 Magic of 4 regenerates 12 mana, calculated by `m * 3`

-- Wisdom
+- Wisdom (1-250)

  *- Defines the amount of mana you have.
 Calculated with `(w * 100) / 2.5`

-- Constitution
+- Constitution (1-20)

- *- Defines the amount of extra hearts you have, calculated by ` c / 2` and also defines the level of which you get potion effects in, calculated by `c % 5`, with the remainder defining the level.
+ *- Defines the amount of extra hearts you have.